day0market/pyalgotrader/docs/cta_backtester.md

 &nbsp;

-## Strategy Backtesting
+##  strategy backtesting
-After downloading historical data，Configure the following fields：Trading straregy、Fee rate、Trading Slippage、Contract Multiplier、Price beat、Backtesting funds。
-These fields correspond to majorBacktesterEngineCategoryrun_backtestingfunction。
+ after downloading historical data ， configure the following fields ： trading straregy ,  fee rate ,  trading slippage ,  contract multiplier ,  price beat ,  backtesting funds . these fields correspond to major BacktesterEngine category run_backtesting function .

-If the historical data already exists in the database，Without re-downloading，Import data directly from the local database back the measured。note，vt_symbolThe item code format.In the form of exchange of，Such asIF1908.CFFEX，Import will automatically be divided into two types and exchanges
+ if the historical data already exists in the database ， without re-downloading ， import data directly from the local database back the measured .  note ，vt_symbol the item code format . in the form of exchange of ， such as IF1908.CFFEX， import will automatically be divided into two types and exchanges

 ```
 def run_backtesting(